 - Continent: Europe

-Note: the transportation in Albania still needs improvement, so it is advisable to use a tour company specializing in Balkan tourism, such as JayWay Travel..
+Note: the infrastructure in Albania still needs improvement, so we used a tour company specializing in Balkan tourism, JayWay Travel.
 JayWay has local guides who live in each town/city and drivers who are familiar with navigating the terrain and (lack of) signage..
 In addition, they customize each tour, including accommodations that range from über modern in Tirana, to charming historic fireplace rooms in Gjirokastër, to beach apartments in Ksamil.
 But you can also self-drive.

 Albanian culture is unlike any other culture on earth and has been influenced by the Ancient Greeks, Romans, Byzantines, and Ottomans.